-Protect Yourself from Lawsuits
+1. Protect Yourself from Lawsuits

-File an Auto Insurance Claim
+2. File a Car Insurance Claim

-If the damage done to your car is significant, you will want to file an auto insurance claim.
-However, auto insurance companies require that you file a police report.
-If you are seeking compensation for a hard-to-prove injury like whiplash, your insurance company may be reluctant to cover your medical treatment.
-A knowledgeable auto accident lawyer will be able to help you work with the insurance company so you are able to pay medical bills and other injury-related expenses.
+If your car sustained significant damage, you’ll want to file a car insurance claim.
+However, car insurance companies require that you first file a police report.
+If you’re seeking compensation for a hard-to-prove injury like, your insurance company may be reluctant to cover your medical treatment.
+A knowledgeable auto accident lawyer can help you work with your insurance company so you can pay medical bills and other injury-related expenses.

-File a Personal Injury Claim
+3. File a Personal Injury Claim